Navigating College Athletics

-RH: A full-ride usually includes funds for tuition, fees, room, board, and books.
+RH: A full-ride usually includes funds for tuition, fees, food, housing, and books.
 In the last 2-3 years, NCAA has been letting the Power Five conference athletes also receive a small additional stipend to pay for transportation and personal expenses.
 The full amount of the scholarship must fit within that school's Cost of Attendance.

 RH: Colleges have to follow regulations based on division and sport.
 For example, D1 schools can only offer scholarships to no more than 15 men's basketball players.
 Other sports have different limits.

 MC: Is a scholarship guaranteed for 4 years?

 RH: No. Students don't sign on to play and receive a scholarship for four years.
 Because a student can get hurt or not perform well on the field or in the classroom.
 It's possible for a student not to get renewed to play another year.
 But if a student is performing well, it's rare to lose a scholarship.

 MC: Do students who haven't received a scholarship ever receive one after freshman year?

 RH: That does happen, but it's rare.
 Coaches want to use their money to recruit, instead of giving it to older students who only have 1-2 years left to play.

 MC: How does financial aid come into play?

 RH: Every student athlete should file the FAFSA® and any other financial aid applications required by the college, even if the student has been told that he or she will be receiving a full-ride scholarship.
 That scholarship may not come through – a student could get hurt or decide to no longer play – so it's important to be on top of the financial aid process.
 Students may qualify for federal financial aid, which schools will combine with the athletic scholarship.

 MC: Do all athletes have to be admitted by admissions?